 UFC 247: Jon Jones defeats Dominick Reyes

 February saw another iconic UFC star, light heavyweight champion Jon Jones, claiming an impressive win.
 Jones successfully defended his title against undefeated challenger Dominick Reyes, issuing Reyes his first loss via unanimous decision.

 Israel Adesanya defended his middleweight title belt for the first time at UFC 248 in Las Vegas on March 7.
 As predicted, Adesanya remained undefeated, but he did so in a rather lackluster performance.
 The match against Yoel Romero went the distance without much excitement.

-UFC 249: Justin Gaethje (replacing Khabib Nurmagomedov) defeats Tony Ferguson in TKO
+UFC 249: Justin Gaethje (replacing Khabib Nurmagomedov) defeats Tony Ferguson

 Fans, starved of live sports for weeks, we’re looking for an action-packed fight, and that’s exactly what they got.
 Justin Gaethje, a step-in for Khabib Nurmagomedov, defeated Tony Ferguson with a TKO at the 3:39 mark of the fifth round.
 The UFC 249 win in Jacksonville, Florida on May 9 grants him the interim lightweight title.
 Gaethje is now hoping for a shot at the 28-0 Nurmagomedov.
 Henry Cejudo, originally slated for UFC 250, was also bumped to the UFC 249 main card and successfully defended his title against Dominick Cruz (replacing Jose Aldo).